 There are two sets of posts.
-One set of general posts on the subject of personal development and one set of journal entries specific to my own personal development from 11 years ago.
-The most recent general posts are listed under the heading ‘Current Posts‘ in the right-hand menu.
+One set of current posts, written specifically on the subject of personal development, and one set of journal entries specific to my own personal development from 11 years ago.
+The most recent posts are listed under the heading ‘Current Posts‘ in the right-hand menu.
 The complete list can be found in the Archives from 2011 onwards.

 The journal posts can also be found in the Archives between the years 2001-2003.
 The most recent are listed in the right-hand menu under the heading ‘11 Years Ago‘.
 They are posted in real time on a near-daily basis.
 Each entry is always from 11 years ago which means the final journal entry will be posted on 24th October 2014.
 (There is more information on the About page.)

 Click on the link ‘Read a random blogpost’ on the right-hand side of the horizontal menu to generate a random post from all the current posts and journal entries.

 I was trained using Transactional Analysis (TA).
 There are a number of different areas within TA, all of which are raised again and again in my journals.
 The main topics are listed below.
 Each topic has its own category in the archives.
 There is also has a general category, Transactional Analysis, which provides a summary of the main TA posts.

 Here are ten posts which give an excellent introduction to the blog.
 I have included the final paragraphs of the respective posts to give you an idea of what you will find there.
 Click on the title to read the full post.

 Reflect on who you are.
 You will find beauty.
 And you will undoubtedly find something to work on, which may leave you feeling downhearted.
 If it does, know that, irrespective of the outcome, the mere act of working on yourself can make you happy.